Lowell2023-02-27T15:24:50-05:00

 Lowell, MA

-About our Lowell site
+About Our Lowell Site

 Trained program staff provide legal assistance to eligible legal permanent residents with the naturalization process.

+Language training for adult English Speakers of Other Languages with a focus on college and career readiness.
 Clients increase their English language skills and receive coaching to help them meet their educational and vocational goals.

 Job preparation, training, search, placement, and retention services that help refugees and immigrants prepare for and access quality jobs and careers.

-The MassHire Greater Lowell Workforce Board to fund this program.
+Workshops, career exploration, educational support and mentoring for refugee and immigrant youth.
+The MassHire Greater Lowell Workforce board funds this program.
 MassHire Programs & Services are funded in full by US Department of Labor (USDOL) Employment and Training Administration grants.
-Additional details furnished upon request.
+Additional details provided upon request.

 Lowell site related news